 - Review lien and estate recovery programs under Medicaid, study other states that operate their programs more successfully, and maximize non-tax revenues from this source.

-- Private long-term care (LTC) insurance market penetration in Georgia is minimal: just 3.5 percent of the age 40-plus population, compared to 4.5 percent nationally.
+- Private LTC insurance market penetration in Georgia is minimal: just 3.9% of the age 40-plus population, compared to 5% nationally.

-- Georgia’s population of age 65-plus with disabilities is high compared to the rest of the country.
-The state’s proportion of nursing facility residents with dementia is also high compared to the national average.
+- Georgia’s population of age 65-plus with disabilities is the 16th highest among states.
+The state’s proportion of age 65-plus with dementia is also the 16th highest in the country.

 - Nursing facilities in Georgia operate at a loss when it comes to Medicaid residents, but that loss is not as large as the national average.
 The disparity between Georgia’s Medicaid nursing home reimbursement rate and the average private-pay rate is close to the national average.

-- Georgia has a larger proportion of family caregivers than the national average, but the value they contribute is relatively low.
-Nevertheless, the value of family caregiving in Georgia compared to the state’s Medicaid long-term care spending is very high, ranking Georgia No. 5 in the country.
+- Georgia has a larger proportion of family caregivers than the national average.
+The value of family caregiving in Georgia compared to the state’s Medicaid long-term care spending is very high, ranking Georgia No. 7 in the country.

 - Georgia has controlled Medicaid expenditures remarkably well but is heavily dependent on provider taxes, which are highly vulnerable to federal government cutbacks.

-- Georgia ranks fifth highest in the nation in the percentage of nursing facility residents who rely on Medicaid as the primary payer.
+- Georgia ranks sixth highest in the nation in the percentage of nursing facility residents who rely on Medicaid as the primary payer.